Senior Director of Career Programs

-As Director of Sector programs, Val’s role is to provide strategic guidance in building networks around the sector-communities.
-This entails building partnerships with various external stakeholder groups to enable the successful execution of programs and initiatives focused on building the capacity of our leaders.
-Val was born and raised in the Western Cape, South Africa.
-She studied through the University of South Africa, where she completed a Bachelor of Administration in Development and a Postgraduate Diploma in Marketing Management.
+Val Wiggett is the Senior Director of Career programs, which comprises of the Early careers success team and the Sector community networks, thereby making up the Africa Careers Network (ACN).
+Val is an experienced senior leader who is passionate about creating opportunities for youth on the African continent.
+She has worked in multiple industries internationally, including manufacturing, construction, F&B, education and technology and has successfully led multiple teams.
+South African born, Val studied through the University of South Africa, where she completed a Bachelor of Administration in Development and a Postgraduate Diploma in Marketing Management.
 She subsequently completed her PGDIP and MBA through GIBS Business School.
-Val has had senior roles in the manufacturing, construction, F&B and technology industries.
 Val’s varied work experience and skillset has allowed her to define what strong leadership looks like and created a deep understanding of strategic business operational requirements, to meet and align with various stakeholder needs.
-These are important skills for her role at ALA.
-She is passionate about the African continent, people development and tech.
-In alignment with this, Val is also a director of the Sekela Foundation, which is focused on supporting, sustaining and enabling local communities and a mentor at Project Girls4Girls South Africa, an organisation aimed at empowering young women.
+Val is also a cofounder and director of the Sekela Foundation, which is focused on supporting, sustaining and enabling local communities and a mentor at Project Girls4Girls South Africa, an organisation aimed at empowering young women.

 Born in Zimbabwe and living in South Africa, Miriro is a seasoned publishing editor and communications specialist, having worked with leading brands in financial services, corporate travel and entrepreneurship.
 Passionate about Africa’s development, Miriro is also a dynamic marketing strategist with 14 years experience working with startups and global multinational corporations.